Don Young

 Born and raised in California, Young moved to Alaska in 1959 after a stint in the U.S. Army.
 He worked various careers, including sailing and teaching, in the small city of Fort Yukon, where he was elected mayor in 1964.
 He entered state politics two years later, when he won a seat in the Alaska House of Representatives, and advanced to the Alaska Senate in 1970.
 In 1972, he ran for a seat in the House of Representatives against incumbent Democrat Nick Begich.
 Weeks before the election, Begich disappeared and was presumed dead in a plane crash, though he still (likely posthumously) won the vote.
 Young ran in a special election to fill the vacant post the following year, defeating Democrat Emil Notti.
-He was reelected to the seat 24 times.
+He was re-elected to the seat 24 times.

 In Congress, Young chaired the House Resources Committee from 1995 to 2001 and the House Transportation Committee from 2001 to 2007.
 The Associated Press said that he was known for his "brusque" and "off-color" demeanor, and The New York Times described him as having "cultivated the image of a rugged frontiersman"; his prominent personality, long tenure, and position as his state's sole House member led to him occasionally being dubbed "Alaska's third senator".

 Young became the 45th dean of the United States House of Representatives in December 2017, after John Conyers resigned.
-He was the last serving incumbent member of Congress who was first elected during the Nixon administration.
+He was the first Republican in that office in more than 84 years.

 Early life, education, and teaching career

 Donald Edwin Young was born on June 9, 1933, in Meridian, Sutter County, California, the second of three sons of Russell Lawhead "Cy" Young Sr. and Arlene Marcella Bucy.
 He earned an associate's degree in education from Yuba College in 1952 and a bachelor's degree from Chico State College in 1958.
 He served in the Army from 1955 to 1957.

 Young moved to Alaska in 1959, not long after it became a state.
-He eventually settled in Fort Yukon, then a city of 700 on the Yukon River, seven miles above the Arctic Circle in Alaska's central interior region.
+He settled in Fort Yukon, then a city of 700 on the Yukon River, seven miles above the Arctic Circle in Alaska's central interior region.
 He made a living in construction, fishing, trapping, and gold mining.
 He captained a tugboat and ran a barge operation to deliver products and supplies to villages along the Yukon River.
 At the time of his death, Young still held his mariner's license.
 During winters, he taught fifth grade at the local Bureau of Indian Affairs elementary school.